Revised Lists Of The Moscow Exchange Indices Announced

-Today Moscow Exchange announced the results of the quarterly review for MOEX indices.
-All changes were made upon recommendations from the Index Committee and will be implemented from 20 September 2019.
+Moscow Exchange announced today the results of the quarterly review for MOEX indices.
+All changes will be implemented from 20 September 2019.
 The Exchange has also set free floats for a number of companies.

 PJSC "LSR" (ords) will be included into the MOEX Russia Index and the RTS Index.
-Ordinary shares of PJSC "RussNeft", PJSC "SAFMAR Financial investments", PJSC "M.video" are considered for being excluded fom the indices.
+PJSC "RussNeft", PJSC "SAFMAR Financial investments", PJSC "M.video" are considered for being excluded fom the indices.

 The constituent list of the Broad Market Index will be changed as a result of adding PJSC "Russian Aquaculture" (ords), PJSC "Nizhnekamskneftekhim" (ords) and removing PJSC "Ashinskiy metallurgical works" (ords) and PJSC "GAZ" (prefs).